charleshkang/ramen-journal/README.md

 # ramen-journal
-an iOS app that shows you ramen shops around you
+an iOS app that shows ramen shops around you